Liouvillian recursion method for the electronic Green's function: Method

-With this last observation, there's only one missing ingredient to perform the computation of response function or their associated Green's function: a scalar product for operators.
-While its precise definition is of little importance for the relation we will demonstrate next, the precise choice of scalar product is physically motivated: it determines what sort of response function we will compute.
-Concrete exemples of such scalar products definitions are given in subsection~\ref{subs:scalarprod}.
-We denote the scalar product of two operators $\mathbf{B}$ and $\mathbf{C}$ as $(B|C)$, then the response function and retarded Green's function available to the recursion method are
+With this last observation, there's only one missing ingredient to perform the computation of response functions or their associated Green functions: a scalar product for operators.
+While its precise definition is of little importance for the relation we will demonstrate next, the precise choice of scalar product is physically motivated: it determines what sort of response functions we will compute.
+Concrete exemples of such scalar products are given in subsection~\ref{subs:scalarprod}.
+We denote the scalar product of two operators $\mathbf{B}$ and $\mathbf{C}$ as $(\B|\C)$, then the response function and retarded Green function available to the recursion method are

 respectively, for any pair of operators.
-In eq.~\eqref{eq:sp_green}, $\theta(t)$ is the Heaviside step function.
+In Eq.~\eqref{eq:sp_green}, $\theta(t)$ is the Heaviside step function.
 We use parentheses to denote the scalar product instead of the more conventional angled brackets to distinguish the operation clearly from the scalar product between states, because practical definition of the operator scalar product can involve that of states.

-The recursion method requires that Liouvillain is hermitian with respect to the scalar product:
+The recursion method requires that the Liouvillain be hermitian with respect to the scalar product:

-With that additional property, the scalar product reproduce the usual algebra of Dirac's notation with the Hamiltonian in every way.
+With that additional property, the scalar product reproduces the usual algebra of Dirac's notation with the Hamiltonian in every way.
 Note that this extra property~\eqref{eq:equilibrium} is readily obtained when the scalar product is the average at thermodynamic equilibrium of some operator.